karlcyrus/karlcyrus/README.md

 # Hi there, I'm Karl Cyrus!

-**Graduating Student & Full-Stack Web Developer based in the Philippines**
+**Graduating Student & Full-Stack Developer based in the Philippines**

 I'm an upcoming graduate passionate about building modern, interactive, and high-performance web applications.
 I love turning complex ideas into elegant, user-friendly solutions.
 I am currently seeking full-time opportunities where I can contribute my skills, solve hard problems, and continue growing as a software engineer!